SimonZeng7108/Coral_Analysis/README.md

 - `skimage`
 - `matplotlib`
 - `PIL`

+## Image Augmentation
+Image Augmentation is recommonded to be performed in local directory for best performance.
+Use [Image Augmentation.py](https://github.com/SimonZeng7108/Coral_Analysis/blob/main/Deep%20Learning/Image%20Augmentation.py) to generate images and corresponding lables.

 ## [main.py](https://github.com/SimonZeng7108/Fetal_Segmentation_Pytorch/blob/main/main.py) workflow
 The main.py file is the only file needs to be run and other utils will be import to here